BA (Hons) top-up Management

 This versatile programme gives you the option to choose units of study that suit your interests.
 You can either choose the general management route, or choose from five specialised area of business to focus your studies.

-Our business students use the college spaces to host events including charity fundraisers, enterprise initiatives and team building activities.
+Our business students use the college spaces to host events.
 Take a look around our Innovation and Enterprise Hub.

 We offer a wide range of degrees, higher apprenticeships and professional qualifications.
 Find out how our flexible higher education programmes have progressed the career of our ex-students!